dominictabeta/getdataweek4assignment/CodeBook.md

 # Data tidying process

-First the X and Y training and test data files, as well as the subject order were read into
+First the X and Y training and test data files, as well as the subject order were read into dataframes.
+In addition the list of measures is read into a dataframe.
+To select only the mean and standard deviation measures from the full list of measured features, I filtered for measure names containing either the character string "std" or "mean", reducing the list of selected features from 561 to 79.
+THe next step was to replace the activity codes in the "Y" dataframe to meaningful text descriptions of the activities.
+This was done by using the merge function on the "Y" dataframe and the dataframe read from the file "activity_labels.txt".

+After applying descriptive names for the columns, the X, Y, subject, and activity dataframes were combined using the"cbind" command into a dataframe named "combined".
+The final step to produce the tidy data set as per assignment instructions was to group the dataframe by "subject" and "activity", then calling the function summarise_each() function on this grouped dataframe, with "funs(mean)" as the second argument to call the mean() function for each measure, for each subject-activity group.
+Finally this tidy data set was written to the file "tidydata.txt".